-“In June, it was in fact exactly 30 years since I qualified as a doctor.
+“In June, it will in fact be exactly 30 years since I qualified as a doctor.
 Wow, how time flies!” he says in his charming Skåne accent, with a smile that is audible through his cell phone.

-“I immediately got a substitute position at the urology clinic in Lund and felt that both cancer care and surgery suited me well.
-In 1991, I joined a project on prostate cancer and wrote my first paper on that before my medical internship in Helsingborg.”
+“I immediately got a position as a junior doctor at the urology department in Lund and felt that both cancer care and surgery suited me well.
+In 1991, I joined a research project on prostate cancer and wrote my first paper on that before my medical internship in Helsingborg.”

 Three years in Oxford and Cambridge — as both doctor and researcher

-As an Anglophile with a long-nurtured dream of a sojourn in the UK, he was irresistibly drawn to take the opportunity he was offered to do research at Oxford University, specifically with Professor Freddie Hamdy at the Nuffield Department of Surgical Sciences.
+As an Anglophile with a long-nurtured dream of a sojourn in the UK, he was irresistibly drawn to the opportunity, when it arose, to do research at Oxford University, specifically with Professor Freddie Hamdy at the Nuffield Department of Surgical Sciences.

-“Six months after I started in Oxford as a visiting professor, there was a vacancy for a prostate-cancer surgeon at the NHS Cambridge University Hospital.
+“Six months after I started in Oxford as a visiting professor, there was a vacancy for a prostate cancer surgeon at the Cambridge University Hospitals NHS Trust.
 I applied and got the position, which was a combination of 70 percent clinical work and 30 percent research.
-Both my ex-wife, who worked there as an intensive-care nurse, and I enjoyed Cambridge very much.”
+Both my then wife, who worked there as an intensive-care nurse, and I enjoyed Cambridge very much.”

 In fall 2016, when it felt like time to return home, going back to Lund was a less obvious option.
 He was offered a professorship in Copenhagen and a lectureship at Lund University, but instead chose the post of adjunct professor at the University of Gothenburg.
 He could also have stayed in his Cambridge position.

-“The reason I chose Gothenburg was that the clinical prostate-cancer research here is among the best in Europe, and probably Sweden’s best.
-There were also advanced plans to start a prostate-cancer center here, and that too, of course, influenced my choice.”
+“The reason I chose Gothenburg was that the clinical prostate cancer research here is among the leading work underway in Europe, and probably Sweden’s best.
+There were also advanced plans to start a prostate cancer center here, and that too, of course, influenced my choice.”

 Now he thrives, beyond his expectations, in the large but conveniently laid-out city of Gothenburg.
 His home is within walking distance of his workplace, nature, and culture, with restaurants and cafés close by.